ornl-ssd/cpp-novice/_episodes/11-arrays.md

 ~~~
 {: .code}

-This function accepts a parameter of type "array of int" called `arr`.
+This function accepts a parameter of type "array of int".
 An array can be passed to this function as follows:

 ~~~
 int myarray[40];

-procedure (myarray);
+procedure(myarray);
 ~~~
 {: .code}